Ly-alpha emission reveals two satellite halos around massive groups at z ~ 3: the puzzling case of a quiescent central galaxy: Results

-We then fit the optical to near-infrared (NIR) SED as shown in the upper panel of Fig. \ref{fig:uvj_sed_cosmos} using FAST++\footnote{\url{https://github.com/cschreib/fastpp?tab=readme-ov-file}} and the photometry from CFHT-u, SC-B and V, HSC-g, r, i, z and y, UVISTA-Y, J, H and Ks and IRAC-channel 1 and 2, corrected for the aperture correction and galactic extinction.
-We used the stellar templates by \cite{Maraston13} (M13) and the exponentially declining star-formation histories (SFHs), as the M13 stellar templates accurately implement the thermally-pulsating asymptotic giant branch stars, which contribute to a large fraction of the infrared emission of old stellar population \citep{Lu25}, while the exponentially declining SFHs are more fit to physically represent galaxies that have stopped forming stars or are in the process of doing so.
+We then fitted the optical to near-infrared (NIR) SED shown in the upper panel of Fig. \ref{fig:uvj_sed_cosmos} using FAST++\footnote{\url{https://github.com/cschreib/fastpp?tab=readme-ov-file}} and the photometry from CFHT-u, SC-B and V, HSC-g, r, i, z, and y, UVISTA-Y, J, H, and Ks, and IRAC-channel 1 and 2, corrected for the aperture correction and galactic extinction.
+We used the stellar templates by \cite{Maraston13} (M13) and the exponentially declining star formation histories (SFHs), as the M13 stellar templates accurately implement the thermally pulsating asymptotic giant branch stars, that contribute to a large fraction of the infrared emission of old stellar population \citep{Lu25}, while the exponentially declining SFHs are more fit to physically represent galaxies that have stopped forming stars or are in the process of doing so.
 The optical SED yields an SFR$_\mathrm{optical}~=2.51^{+0.50}_{-0.06}~M_\odot$ yr$^{-1}$ averaged over 50-100 Myr, showing an even larger discrepancy from the SFR derived from the radio luminosity.
-For easier comparisons to the literature, we use the stellar templates by \cite{Bruzual03} (BC03) to derive the age of the BGG as $1.26^{+0.12}_{-0.24}$ Gyr and the stellar mass as log$(M_*/M_\odot)=11.23^{+0.07}_{-0.02}$, thus log(sSFR/yr$^{-1})=-10.83^{+0.08}_{-0.08}$.
+For easier comparisons to the literature, we used the stellar templates by \cite{Bruzual03} (BC03) to derive the age of the BGG as $1.26^{+0.12}_{-0.24}$ Gyr and the stellar mass as log$(M_*/M_\odot)=11.23^{+0.07}_{-0.02}$, and thus log(sSFR/yr$^{-1})=-10.83^{+0.08}_{-0.08}$.
 Using M13 does not significantly change the results.